25 November 2022

 A person at his office.

 Robert Aman, associate professor who conducts research into comic books at LiU, published his first book in Swedish 2022: När Fantomen blev svensk.
 It has been praised by critics and Robert was awarded the Adamson Diploma by Svenska serieakademin.
-Anna Nilsen
+Photographer: Anna Nilsen

 “I was honoured.
 I’m just so happy that others see the value of the book,” says Robert Aman, associate professor in education, and researcher in comics at the Department of Behavioural Sciences and Learning.